Ange-Félix Patassé: 2003–2008: Ouster and criminal charges

 Patassé left the country for a conference in Niger in 2003, and in his absence Bozizé seized Bangui on March 15.
 Although this takeover was internationally condemned, no attempt was made to depose the new leader.
 Patassé then went into exile in Togo.

-Although nominated as the MLPC's presidential candidate in November 2004, on December 30, 2004 Patassé was barred from running in the 2005 presidential election due to what the Constitutional Court considered problems with his birth certificate and land title.
+Although nominated as the MLPC's presidential candidate in November 2004, on 30 December 2004 Patassé was barred from running in the 2005 presidential election due to what the Constitutional Court considered problems with his birth certificate and land title.
 He was one of seven candidates barred, while five, including Bozizé, were permitted to stand.
-After an agreement signed in Libreville, Gabon on January 22, 2005, all barred presidential candidates were permitted to stand in the March 13 election except for Patassé, on the grounds that he was the subject of judicial proceedings.
+After an agreement signed in Libreville, Gabon on 22 January 2005, all barred presidential candidates were permitted to stand in the March 13 election except for Patassé, on the grounds that he was the subject of judicial proceedings.
 The MLPC instead backed his last prime minister, Martin Ziguélé, for president.

 Patassé was accused of stealing 70 billion Central African francs from the country's treasury.
-He denied this and in an interview with Agence France-Presse on December 21, 2004, he stated that he had no idea where he could have found so much money to steal in a country with a budget of only 90–100 billion francs.
-He was also accused of war crimes in connection with the violence that followed a failed 2002 coup attempt, in which rebels from the northern Democratic Republic of the Congo came to Patassé's assistance, but were accused of committing many atrocities in the process.
+He denied this and in an interview with Agence France-Presse on 21 December 2004, he stated that he had no idea where he could have found so much money to steal in a country with a budget of only 90–100 billion francs.
+He was also accused of war crimes in connection with the violence that followed a failed 2002 coup attempt, in which rebels from the northern Democratic Republic of the Congo came to Patassé's assistance, but were accused of committing multiple atrocities in the process.
 Patassé, the Congolese rebel leader Jean-Pierre Bemba and three others were charged in September 2004.
-Hague referral for African pair However, the government of the Central African Republic was unable to arrest them, so the courts referred the matter in April 2006 to the International Criminal Court.
+However, the government of the Central African Republic was unable to arrest them, so the courts referred the matter in April 2006 to the International Criminal Court.